 - Unlike the previous games, Deus Ex: Human Revolution contains no children in-game.
 However, you can see silhouettes of children in some of the capsule rooms in Alice Garden Ponds.
 You can't interact with them in any way, though.

-- Cantr II: Everyone spawns (the term generally used for when a new character is created) at the age of twenty.
-This doesn't stop some people acting like 2 year olds except when it comes to adult relations.
+- Cantr II: Everyone spawns note at the age of twenty.
+This doesn't stop some people acting like 2-year-olds except when it comes to adult relations.
 Nothing says in-character like a child who can't operate a hammer, but bounces the bedsprings like a champ.